waruqi/docsify-plugin-carbon/README.md

 # docsify-plugin-carbon

-A plugin to make you easy to join up [Carbon](https://www.carbonads.net/)
+A plugin to make you easy to add [Carbon Ads](https://www.carbonads.net/) to docsify.

 # Usage